Joe Mantiply: New York Yankees (second stint)

 On August 9, 2019, Mantiply was traded to the New York Yankees in exchange for cash considerations.
 On August 11, the Yankees selected Mantiply's contract.
-He made his 2019 debut on August 12, against the Baltimore Orioles.
+He made his season debut on August 12, against the Baltimore Orioles.
 He earned his first major league win after relieving Chad Green for three innings.
 On August 13, Mantiply was designated for assignment.
 He elected free agency following the season on November 4.

 Arizona Diamondbacks

-On January 20, 2020, Mantiply signed a minor league deal with the Arizona Diamondbacks.
+On January 20, 2020, Mantiply signed a minor league contract with the Arizona Diamondbacks organization.
 On September 1, the Diamondbacks selected Mantiply's contract to the active roster.
 He made four appearances for Arizona down the stretch, struggling to a 15.43 ERA with two strikeouts in 2 1/3 innings pitched.
 On September 28, Mantiply was designated for assignment by the Diamondbacks.
-He re–signed with Arizona on a minor league contract on November 2.
+He cleared waivers and was sent outright to the Triple-A Reno Aces on October 1.
+Mantiply re-signed with Arizona on a minor league contract on November 2.

-On May 15, 2021, Mantiply was selected to the active roster.
+On May 15, 2021, the Diamondbacks selected Mantiply's contract, adding him to their active roster.
+He made 57 relief appearances for Arizona, registering an 0–3 record and 3.40 ERA with 38 strikeouts across 39 2/3 innings pitched.

-In 2022, Mantiply was named to the National League All-star team as a reliever.
-It was his first All-star selection.
+In 2022, Mantiply was named to the National League All-Star team as a reliever.
+It was his first All-Star selection.
+In 69 total appearances for the Diamondbacks, Mantiply compiled a 2–5 record and 2.85 ERA with 61 strikeouts and two saves over 60 innings of work.

+Mantiply made 35 appearances (including three starts) for Arizona in 2023, posting a 2–2 record and 4.62 ERA with 28 strikeouts over 39 innings of work.
+He made 75 appearances for the Diamondbacks in 2024, pitching primarily out of the bullpen, compiling a 6-2 record and 3.92 ERA with 53 strikeouts and one save across 59 2/3 innings pitched.

-Mantiply made 10 appearances for the Diamondbacks in 2025, but struggled to an 0-1 record and 15.83 ERA with eight strikeouts across 9 2/3 innings pitched.
-Mantiply was designated for assignment following the promotion of Jeff Brigham on May 30, 2025.
+Mantiply made 10 appearances for the Diamondbacks in 2025, but struggled to an 0–1 record and 15.83 ERA with eight strikeouts across 9 2/3 innings pitched.
+Mantiply was designated for assignment following the promotion of Jeff Brigham on May 30.
 He was released by the Diamondbacks on June 1.